Significant Accounting Policies

-Infrastructure assets include the roading network, water, waste and drainage reticulation networks and infrastructure land (including land under roads).
+Infrastructure assets include the roading network, water, waste and drainage reticulation networks, service concession assets and infrastructure land (including land under roads).
 Each asset type includes all items that are required for the network to function.

 Expenditure is capitalised as property, plant and equipment when it creates a new asset or increases the economic benefits of an existing asset.
 Costs that do not meet the criteria for capitalisation are expensed.

 Property, plant and equipment is recognised initially at cost, unless acquired for nil or nominal cost (eg vested assets), in which case the asset is recognised at fair value at the date of transfer.
 The initial cost of property, plant and equipment includes the purchase consideration (or the fair value in the case of vested assets), and those costs that are directly attributable to bringing the asset into the location and condition necessary for its intended purpose.
 Subsequent expenditure that extends or expands the asset’s service potential is capitalised.